 To this end, the New-Med Research Network intends to give voice to youth themselves, providing a platform for 8 young professionals to present their ideas and contribute to the ongoing debates about conflict, security and radicalisation with a view to proposing new ideas and approaches to re-launch dialogue and cooperation in the Mediterranean region.
-Candidates should be under the age of 32 (the day of the launching of the call), hold an internationally valid passport from, or permanent residency in, one of the African or Middle Eastern countries,1 and should be preferably based at a university, NGO, or local media outlet.
+Candidates should be under the age of 36 (by the end of 2019), hold an internationally valid passport from, or permanent residency in, one of the African or Middle Eastern countries,1 and should be preferably based at a university, NGO, or local media outlet.

-Candidates who fit the above profile are invited to submit applications to write a policy paper, between 3,000-3,500 words in length (complete with footnotes and bibliography), in English and dealing with one of the themes outlined below.
+Candidates who fit the above profile are invited to submit applications to write a policy paper of about 3,000 words in length (complete with footnotes and bibliography), in English and dealing with one of the themes outlined below.